 How a Small Wind Electric System Works

-Wind is created by the unequal heating of the Earth's surface by the sun.
+Wind is created by the unequal heating of Earth's surface by the sun.
 Wind turbines convert the kinetic energy in wind into clean electricity.
 When the wind spins the wind turbine's blades, a rotor captures the kinetic energy of the wind and converts it into rotary motion to drive the generator.
-Most turbines have automatic overspeed-governing systems to keep the rotor from spinning out of control in very high winds.
 Our wind power animation has more information about how wind systems work and the benefits they provide.

 A small wind system can be connected to the electric grid through your power provider or it can stand alone (off-grid).
 This makes small wind electric systems a good choice for rural areas that are not already connected to the electric grid.